-In recent years, the San Francisco Board of Supervisors has recognized several cultural heritage districts that are distinguished by unique social and historical associations and living traditions.
-While they have physical boundaries, the districts are primarily identified by the activities that occur within them, including commerce, services, arts, events, and social practices.
-While a cultural heritage district does not currently hold any regulatory controls, the recognition has spurred community efforts facilitated by the Planning Department and the Mayor's Office of Economic and Workforce Development to develop strategies for sustaining the living culture of these places.
-The first such strategy was the aforementioned Japantown Cultural Heritage and Economic Sustainability Strategy.
+In recent years, the San Francisco Board of Supervisors has recognized several cultural districts within San Francisco that are distinguished by unique social and historical associations and living traditions.
+While they have physical geographic boundaries, the cultural districts are primarily identified by the activities that occur within them, including commerce, services, arts, events, and social practices.

 Legacy Business Registry